Why do we need Class 6.2 Infectious Substance Packaging?

 What are the UN numbers for Infectious Substances?

-All Class 6 – Infectious Substances (Division 6.2), are or will be assigned to one of four UN Numbers;
+All Class 6 – Infectious Substances (Division 6.2), are or will be assigned to one of five UN Numbers;

 UN2814, Infectious substance, affecting humans